HairySpoon/htlfc/docs/INSTALL.md

     $ htlfc -h

+### Instructions
-Note that user documentation remains in the `README.md` file on the GitHub repository.
+User documentation consists of the `README.md` file in the GitHub repository.